puppetlabs/puppetdb/documentation/api/query/v4/ast.markdown

 **Works with:** paths.

-**Matches if:** the array matches using the regular expressions provided within in each element.
-Array indexes are coerced to strings.
+**Matches if:** each array element, which must be a PostgreSQL regular expression or an integer, matches each element of the path.
+Integers only match array indexes, regular expressions that only contain integer digits like `"123"` do not match array indexes, and all other regular expressions, including something like `"[12]3", match both array indexes and map keys.

 The following example would match any network interface names starting with "eth":